KubelP/lotek/README.md

 Second version of lottery app.
 Many of people loves lottery games.
 Lottek is in Poland lottery game.
 You pick 6 numbers in range 1-49 with hope to draw this number on day of lottery.

 This app simulates on which draw you win main prize in lottery (match six numbers).
+For run python 3 interpreter is required.

 There is no need for installation.
 Just copy files from repository and run in console by: